tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@sruthiragupathy/index.md

 description: "HTML | CSS | Javascript | React"
 ---

 Hi!
 I am Sruthi.
 I am a final year student.
+And here is my profile!

 ### introduction

 Currently, I am doing an internship at Mr.Cooper.
 I am passionate about programming and I love learning new things.
-I am a beginner to web development,Hoping to learn a lot of stuffs through this challenge.
+I am a beginner to web development, hoping to learn a lot of stuffs through this challenge.

 ## why are you taking this challenge?